geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Oh, I see.

 ##### **Ignaciosica** [[00:52:18](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3138)]
-I explained why I think it is my...
+I explained why I think it is my..
 The second one is bad.
 But the other ones are fine.
 But yeah.